taekim-dev/task-flow/README.md

 ## How to Use

 1. Visit the [live demo](https://task-flow2.netlify.app).
+2. Select your avatar and enter your username to enter the app.
-2. Create a new list by clicking on the "Add a new list" button and filling out the form.
+3. Create a new list by clicking on the "Add a new list" button and filling out the form.
-3. Create a new task within a list by clicking on the "Add a new task" button and filling out the form.
+4. Create a new task within a list by clicking on the "Add a new task" button and filling out the form.
-4. Drag-and-drop tasks across different lists as needed.
+5. Drag-and-drop tasks across different lists as needed.
-5. Update tasks by clicking on the task, making changes in the popup form, and clicking on the save button.
+6. Update tasks by clicking on the task, making changes in the popup form, and clicking on the save button.
-6. Delete tasks or lists by clicking on the delete button.
+7. Delete tasks or lists by clicking on the delete button.

 All your tasks and lists are automatically saved in your browser's local storage for persistence across sessions.